Scifabric/docs.pybossa.com/docs/gettingstarted.md

 # Getting started

-PYBOSSA is a python web application built using the Flask micro-framework.
+PYBOSSA is a python web server built using the Flask micro-framework.
+You will need the following **officially supported requirements**:

-You need this guide if you want to

-- Create a PYBOSSA for development or testing purposes
-- First step to create a production ready PYBOSSA.
-Second step for that is nginx.

-Officially supported requirements:

 - Ubuntu 16.04 LTS
 - Python >= 2.7.6, <3.0